Associated Families of Surfaces in Warped Products and Homogeneous Spaces: Introduction

-Our aim is the classification of surfaces admitting an associate family in the ambient space $P^3$, where $P^3$ is either a Thurston geometry with four-dimensional isometry group or a semi-Riemannian warped product of the form $\mmm$, where $\ep=\pm 1$, $a:I\subset\R\rightarrow\R^+$ is the scale factor and $\mathbb{M}_k^n(c)$ is the semi-Riemannian space form of index $k$ and constant curvature $c$, excluding in our study the well-understood case where the ambient space is a space form.
-In fact these two cases are similar because of the importance in the Thurston geometry case of the unit vertical Killing vector field $\dt$ tangent to the fibers, which corresponds in the case of warped products to the vector in the direction of the factor $\mathbb{R}$.
+Our aim is the classification of surfaces admitting an associated family in the ambient space $P^3$, where $P^3$ is either a Thurston geometry with four-dimensional isometry group or a semi-Riemannian warped product of the form $P^3=\varepsilon\,I\times\mathbb{M}_k^2$, where $\ep=\pm 1$, $a:I\subset\R\rightarrow\R^+$ is the scale factor and $\mathbb{M}_k^2(c)$, $k\in\{0,1\}$, is the semi-Riemannian space form of index $k$ and constant curvature $c$, excluding in our study the well-understood case where the ambient space $P^3$ is a space form.
+In fact, these two cases are similar because of the importance in the Thurston Geometries of the unit vertical Killing vector field $\dt$ tangent to the fibers, which corresponds in the case of warped products to the vector in the direction of the factor $\mathbb{R}$.
 Given a hypersurface $M$, the vector field $\dt$ can be decomposed along $M$ in its tangent and normal parts i.e. $\dt=T+f\nu$, where $\nu$ is the unit vector field normal to $M$.
 The compatibility equations depend in both cases not only on the shape operator $A$, but also on the tangent vector field $T$ and on the normal component function $f$.
 Moreover, whereas the Gau{\ss} and Codazzi integrability conditions are well-known to be necessary and sufficient for the existence of isometric immersions of hypersurfaces into space forms, it was proved in \cite{D1} for the homogeneous case and in \cite{LO} for the warped product case that two additional equations involving the covariant derivative of $T$ and $f$ have to be satisfied on $M$ in order for the immersion to exist.

-Consequently, considering associate families of surfaces in those spaces, it is necessary to not only rotate the shape operator, but also the vector field $T$.
-We introduce for that purpose a more general transformation and we call a smooth family $\chi_{\theta}:M\rightarrow P^3$ with second fundamental form $A_{\theta}$ and vector $T_{\theta}$ a \textit{generalized associate family with rotating structure field $T_{\theta}$}, if and only if there exist smooth real functions $F_1$, $F_2$, $\lambda$ and $\mu$, such that
+Consequently, considering associated families of surfaces in those spaces, it is necessary to not only rotate the shape operator, but also the vector field $T$.
+We introduce for that purpose a more general transformation and we call a smooth family $\chi_{\theta}:M\rightarrow P^3$ with second fundamental form $A_{\theta}$ and vector $T_{\theta}$ a \textit{generalized associated family with rotating structure field $T_{\theta}$,} if, and only if, there exist smooth real functions $F_1$, $F_2$, $\lambda$ and $\mu$, such that